 A specialized course in developmental psychology directed specifically to the period from puberty to adulthood.
 Prerequisite: 201 and 204.
-Offered second semester.
+Not offered 1964-'65.

 209. Mental Hygiene

 A study of personal attitudes toward reality and the solution of maladjustment by means of integration.
 Prerequisite: 201.
 Offered second semester.